 Note: Only certain resources are region- or zone-specific.
 Other resources, such as images, are global resources that can be used by any other resources across any location.

-The region of a zone describes the geographic location where your resources are stored.
 Choose a region that makes sense for your scenario.
-For example, if you only have customers on the east coast of the US, or if you have specific needs that require your data to live in the US, it makes sense to store your resources in a zone with a us-east region.
-A region contains one or more zones.
+For example, if you only have customers in the US, or if you have specific needs that require your data to live in the US, it makes sense to store your resources in a zone in the us-central1 region.

 <region>/<zone>.
 For example, the fully-qualified name for zone

-Depending on how widely you want to distribute your resources, you may choose to create instances across multiple zones within one region or across multiple regions and multiple zones.
+Depending on how widely you want to distribute your resources, you may choose to create instances across multiple zones in multiple regions.

 The following diagram provides some examples of how regions and zones relate to each other.
 Notice that each region is independent of other regions and each zone is isolated from other zones in the same region.

-Note: This diagram is an example to demonstrate zones and does not reflect actual available zones.
+Note: This diagram is an example to demonstrate zones and may not reflect actual available zones.

-Note: The selection of a zone does not guarantee that project data at rest is kept only in that zone.
+Note: The selection of a location does not guarantee that your data at rest is kept only in that specific location.
 See the FAQ for more details.

 To view a list of available zones, you can always run: